JohnH2448/BambuServer/README.md

 2) Flash Rasberry Pi with Lite OS and connect via SSH

-3) Run the following in a terminal
+3) Run the following in a terminal\n

    sudo chvt 2
    sudo systemctl stop getty@tty2.service